 How Snow Puts Your Foundation at Risk

-The holidays are over!
-However, winter has not left us yet.
-As the cold weather continues to stay, the chances of snowfall are more likely to happen.
-Unfortunately, the beautiful white blankets of snow we all love can be harmful to your home’s foundation.
+In the midst of winter’s cold weather, the chances of snowfall are more likely to happen.
+Unfortunately, the beautiful white blankets of snow can be harmful to your home’s foundation.

 Summertime weather causes soil to dry out, crack, and cause settlement problems for your home.
-As the weather changes into winter seasons, your soil is still in danger of drying out.
-Due to the colder air in the winter time, the moisture in your soil begins to disappear causing it to dry and crack.
+As the weather changes into the winter season, your soil is still in danger of drying out.
+Due to the colder air in the wintertime, the moisture in your soil begins to disappear causing it to dry and crack.

 When these cracks exist, and snow, frost, or ice begin to melt, they will seep into those cracks heading towards your foundation.
 This water will create pressure against the foundation causing settlement problems.
 Signs of settlement will be visible in your home.
 Doors and windows may be sticking or hard to open, your floors will sink, and there will be cracks in your outdoor and indoor walls.